If you want to grow your short-term rental business but feel confined to the limits of the Airbnb platform, you need an Airbnb host website.

-Imagine you’ve struck up conversation with a stranger and the topic moves to what you do for a living.
+Imagine you’ve struck up a conversation with a stranger and the topic moves to what you do for a living.
 Once you’ve explained you’re a vacation rental owner and the locations of your properties, it turns out they’re actually interested in staying in your cabin in Vermont.

-In 2017, businesses have websites – period.
+In 2020, businesses have websites – period.
 So if you’re a serious rental host, a professional website is a must to build up an online reputation and credibility for your company.

-These days, guests are wise and will often trawl the internet to see if they can find the same accommodation cheaper on another site.
-If you’ve mentioned your brand name on Airbnb, then a guest types it into Google and can’t find your website, you could easily lose the booking.
+These days, guests compare prices across a lot of websites.
+If you’ve mentioned your brand name on Airbnb, then a guest types it into Google and can’t find your Airbnb host website, you could lose the booking.

-Airbnb is great for listing the basics – amenities, a few photos and a description about your home.
+Airbnb is great for listing the basics – amenities, a few photos and a description of your home.
 But there’s no customization factor, so your personality and brand can’t shine through its standardized template.